packbackbooks/engineering-docs/the-sprint.md

 - surface questions, problems, and blockers for the selected tickets
 - determine which teams will be responsible for the selected tickets

 **Who participates?** TPMs, team leads, and certain backlog owners.
+Teams may decide who to send to this meeting, such as a DRI (project lead).

 **When does this meeting happen?** Towards the end of the sprint before individual team pre-plannings.